awishka-12/NEXUS-FUTURISTIC-LAPTOPS/README.md

 Vanilla JavaScript (ES6+): Manages state for the shopping cart, filtering, and 3D rendering loops.
 AI Attribution
-Note: This project’s User Interface (UI) and layout architecture were developed with the assistance of AI.
-The AI helped bridge the gap between complex 3D rendering logic and modern web design principles to create a cohesive "Next-Gen" brand identity.
+Note: This project’s User Interface (UI) and layout architecture were developed with the assistance of AI